Unacebra/SocialNorms/README.md

 We ran two Probit models: In the first one (column 2) the dependent variable was a dummy variable that took a value of 1 when subjects deposited all balls in the blue bucket (full rule-following), and in the second model (column 2) the dependent variable was a dummy that took a value of 1 when subjects left 0 balls in the blue bucket (full rule-violation).

 For full rule-violation, we found that the \textit{HCL} treatment decreased the predicted probability of being a full rule-breaker.
 That means that people in the treatment group tended to put at least one ball in the blue bucket.
-This goes against our hypothesis (H1) but is consistent with \citep{adams-quackenbush_effects_2015}, who propose that deviating from the norm is cognitively challenging as it implies that people must later provide explanations and also, in some cases, must maintain a "straight" story.\footnote{ Also, \cite{strofer_catching_2016} found that in two groups in which one had an incentive to lie (not following the norm), subjects had differing skin conductance responses (SCR).
-Strofer proposed that not following the rules generates higher arousal levels as measured by SCR (and associated to higher levels of activity in the sympathetic nervous system).} Our results and this evidence support the hypothesis that subjects exposed to the \textit{HCL} condition and who consequently experience increased cognitive load prefer to follow the norm to avoid the additional cost of deviating from it.
+This goes against our hypothesis (H1) but is consistent with (Adams-Quackenbush, 2015}, who propose that deviating from the norm is cognitively challenging as it implies that people must later provide explanations and also, in some cases, must maintain a "straight" story.
+Our results and this evidence support the hypothesis that subjects exposed to the \textit{HCL} condition and who consequently experience increased cognitive load prefer to follow the norm to avoid the additional cost of deviating from it.

 Column 4 show the analysis of the effect of cognitive load on the distribution of blue balls in normative extreme behavior.
 For this purpose we created a dummy that took a value of 1 when the number of balls in the blue bucket was 0 or 50, and a value of 0 otherwise.
 In this case we found that people in the \texit{HCL} condition were 13\% less likely to have extreme behaviors.
-This result is quite interesting since there is not much evidence in this direction. \cite{westbrook_cognitive_2015}  proposed that increasing cognitive load through tasks that deplete self-control is related to changes in the salience of certain personality traits.\footnote{This means that certain traits may become salient but the reference point of the change is in the measure of the trait before to the experimental manipulation.
-This theory could explain the mixed results in the literature about the effect of lack of self-control over unethical behavioral and prosociality \citep{drolet_rationalizing_2004}}
+This result is quite interesting since there is not much evidence in this direction.
+Westbrook (2015)  proposed that increasing cognitive load through tasks that deplete self-control is related to changes in the salience of certain personality traits.\footnote{This means that certain traits may become salient but the reference point of the change is in the measure of the trait before to the experimental manipulation.
+This theory could explain the mixed results in the literature about the effect of lack of self-control over unethical behavioral and prosociality (Drolet, 2014)

 ### Effects Over Social Norms Perception
 The figure \ref{fig.tab_pers} show the results of the algorithm of classification for the Personal Normatives Beliefs, in the \textit{HCL} we classified 45\% of the subjects as Consequentialist, 38\% as Deontic.
 Also, we classified 7 \% as normative egoists.
 In the other hand in the \textit{LCL} we classified   51\% as Consequentialist, 38\% as Deontic .
 Finally, we classified 4 \% as Normative Egoists.